jpdevries/matboard/README.md

 ## Assignment
 ### Part 1
 Each proof should create a basic Admin page with a responsive save button and post data over AJAX.
 Create title, alias, and content inputs along with a save button that is only active when appropriate.
 When the save button is clicked the form data should be posted over AJAX.
+Whenever the value of the pagetitle changes update the `h1` to reflect the change.
 If empty, the default value of the alias field should be set based off the title.
 If changes are pending and the window is closed, a confirm alert should be invoked.

 ## Proofs